 - Prolonged PT, normal APTT: Factor VII deficiency.
 The normal APTT supports that intrinsic and common factor pathway factors are not deficient.
 In general, factors need to be <30% of normal to result in prolonged clotting times.

 - Artifact of collection: The PT may be prolonged with difficult venipuncture or if insufficient blood is collected into citrate.
 Over-dilution of plasma with citrate will prolong the clotting times.
-This may also occur in severely anemic animals, resulting in recommendations to use a correction formula (for the degree of anemia (and adjust the citrate concentration) when collecting blood samples for coagulation testing in anemic animals, but this is not routinely done.
+This may also occur in animals with a marked erythrocytosis (high hematocrit), resulting in recommendations to use a correction formula (for the degree of anemia (and adjust the citrate concentration) when collecting blood samples for coagulation testing in anemic animals, but this is not routinely done.

 - Iatrogenic: Warfarin therapy.
 Warfarin inhibits vitamin K dependent factors (II, VII, IX, X).